djangocon/2021.djangocon.us/_schedule/talks/2021-10-22-modern-javascript-for-django-developers.md

 First I cover common Django / JavaScript architectures and their tradeoffs.
 Including:

 1. The most common "ad-hoc" approach, where JS just gets incrementally added to templates until you find yourself in a mess.
-2. The "completely decoupled client/server" JS front-end and Django-API back end, which is popular, but complex and unfamiliar to pure Django developers.
+2. The "ompletely decoupled JS front-end and Django-API back end, which is popular, but complex and unfamiliar to pure Django developers.
 3. A "hybrid architecture", that combines modern JS with familiarity of working in Django.

 The rest of the talk deep dives into building out a hybrid app with Django.